Frequently Asked Questions

 Do i have to be a breast cancer survivor to attend camp?

-Yes- you have to have had a breast cancer diagnosis to attend Power10 Camp.
+Yes.
+You must have received a breast cancer diagnosis to attend Power10 Camp.
 While we know that cancer survivors diagnosed with other types of cancer can benefit from exercise, our funding and mission currently align with serving breast cancer survivors.

 How fit do I have to be to attend this camp?

 Depending on which track you are eligible for and sign up for the fitness demands will differ.
 Learn-To-Row (LTR) Track athletes will be focused predominantly on learning the technique of the rowing stroke and gaining familiarity and comfort with it.
 Novice Track athletes will also have a main focus on technique but the goal will be to move the boat by six or even all eight people by the end of the camp.
 Masters Track athletes should be prepared for technical work in the mornings and a variety of pieces in the afternoons.

 Can I participate if I don’t know how to swim?